senapatirupen/finance/src/assets/md/NSDL.md

 </p><p>
 Key services provided by NSDL include:
 </p><p>
-1. Dematerialization: NSDL enables the conversion of physical share certificates into electronic form, making them easier to hold and transfer.
+1. <em class="red">Dematerialization:</em> NSDL enables the conversion of physical share certificates into electronic form, making them easier to hold and transfer.
 </p><p>
-2. Depository Participant (DP): NSDL allows individuals and entities to open accounts with registered DP's who act as intermediaries between investors and NSDL.
+2. <em class="red">Depository Participant (DP):</em> NSDL allows individuals and entities to open accounts with registered DP's who act as intermediaries between investors and NSDL.
 </p><p>
-3. Settlement and Clearing: NSDL provides a robust settlement and clearing system for trades executed on various stock exchanges, ensuring seamless transfer of securities and funds.
+3. <em class="red">Settlement and Clearing:</em> NSDL provides a robust settlement and clearing system for trades executed on various stock exchanges, ensuring seamless transfer of securities and funds.
 </p><p>
-4. Investor Services: NSDL offers online access to investors, allowing them to view their holdings, transactions, and account statements.
+4. <em class="red">Investor Services:</em> NSDL offers online access to investors, allowing them to view their holdings, transactions, and account statements.
 It also facilitates corporate actions such as dividends, bonus issues, and rights offerings.
 </p><p>
-5. Pledging and Hypothecation: NSDL enables investors to pledge their securities as collateral for loans or margin requirements.
+5. <em class="red">Pledging and Hypothecation:</em> NSDL enables investors to pledge their securities as collateral for loans or margin requirements.
 </p><p>
 NSDL has played a significant role in the development and growth of the Indian capital market, promoting transparency, efficiency, and investor confidence.
 It has contributed to the digitization of securities and the simplification of trading and settlement processes in India.
 </p>